Here is the narration by Sir Lawrence Olivier in the first Episode of the British documentary The Word at War which was first shown on TV in 1973:

-The French were defeated by the Germans in World War II after only five weeks of fighting.
+The French were defeated by the Germans in World War II after only six weeks of fighting.
 They have nothing to be proud of except the French Resistance, so they glorify the French people who fought as illegal combatants after France signed an Armistice and promised to stop fighting.
 At the same time, they deny that the people in the town of Oradour-sur-Glane had anything to do with the French Resistance.

 Madame Rouffanche allegedly jumped out of a window in the church and survived, even though she was allegedly shot five times by the SS soldiers.
 She was found at 5 p.m. the next day, hiding between the rows of peas in a garden behind the church.
 As the only witness to allegedly survive the atrocity in the church, Madame Rouffanche testified at the trial of the SS men in 1953.

 Madame Rouffanche’s final words to the court, at the trial of the SS men, were “I ask that justice be done with God’s help.
 I came out alive from the crematory oven; I am the sacred witness from the church.
 I am a mother who has lost everything.”
 The term “crematory oven,” which was evocative of the Holocaust, was a reference to the burning of the women and children in the church.